-Ontario ranks 37th among provinces and states with markers in this database.
+Ontario ranks 38th among provinces and states with markers in this database.
 Ontario is a province in Canada located in Central Canada.
 Ontario is some 669 thousand square kilometers in size with a population of around 13.5 million people.
-The province is divided into 203 counties and municipalities and 38 of them have entries in this database.
-In Ontario we have discovered historical markers in 104 cities and towns lying in 313 postal delivery areas.
+The province is divided into 203 counties and municipalities and 36 of them have entries in this database.
+In Ontario we have discovered historical markers in 110 cities and towns lying in 370 postal delivery areas.

 The Ontario county or municipality with the most historical markers listed in this database is the Regional Municipality of Niagara, with 239 of them.
 It is followed by Leeds and Grenville United Counties with 191 markers.
 The Niagara Falls area of the Regional Municipality of Niagara has the highest number of markers within its limits, 72.
-In Leeds and Grenville United Counties the area with the most markers, 22, is Brockville.
+In Leeds and Grenville United Counties the area with the most markers, 111, is Brockville.

-Checking the database for the city or town in Ontario with the most markers we again find Niagara Falls at the top of the list with 111 markers in or near it.
-It is followed by Niagara-on-the-Lake in Regional Municipality of Niagara with 63 markers.
+Checking the database for the city or town in Ontario with the most markers we again find Brockville at the top of the list with 111 markers in or near it.
+And Niagara Falls also shows up again in next place, with 72 markers.
 For the postal code with the most markers it’s L0S 1J0 at the top of the list with 72 markers in its delivery area.
 It is followed by postal code L0S 1L0 with 22 markers.

 Getting back to the Regional Municipality of Niagara, the first marker added to the database from there, Niagara on the Lake Historical District, was added November 15, 2009. in Niagara-on-the-Lake.
 The last one submitted was uploaded on September 25, 2019, and is titled Township of Niagara War Memorial, in Niagara-on-the-Lake.
 The earliest marker erected in the Regional Municipality of Niagara that we have listed was erected in 1856.
 It was Brock's Monument, found in Queenston on November 28, 2011.

-And finally the first, last, and oldest markers from Niagara-on-the-Lake.
-The first we touched on earlier: Niagara on the Lake Historical District.
-The last: Township of Niagara War Memorial added on September 25, 2019.
+And finally the first, last, and oldest markers from Brockville.
+The first: Ogle Robert Gowan, 1803-1876, was added May 20, 2015.
+The last: Centennial of Confederation added on March 23, 2020.
 The earliest marker erected was erected in 1921: Brockville Recorder, added on March 21, 2020.

 Ontario Heritage Trust is currently in charge of the familiar blue and gold official historical markers found all over the province.
 You will also find official markers erected by the Archaeological and Historic Sites Board, a predecessor.
-We have 222 of their markers in the database.
+We have 224 of their markers in the database.

-In addition, the Historic Sites and Monuments Board of Canada has also erected numerous historical markers in Ontario, and we have 331 of their Ontario markers in the database.
+In addition, the Historic Sites and Monuments Board of Canada has also erected numerous historical markers in Ontario, and we have 333 of their Ontario markers in the database.
 Also, a number of counties and municipalities have erected historical markers on their streets and roads and within their public areas, as have some cities and towns.

 Then there are federal government agencies that put up historical markers, especially in national parks and other areas under their jurisdiction.
 And finally, there are the numerous public and private organizations and individuals that erect markers.
 Some do this as a continual endeavor, and others once in a while, to mark something, someone, or someplace they find important or interesting.
 When one of our correspondents comes across one that satisfies our criteria, we add it to the database.